Lightweight Open Source System Software

 Control Center

 I was having some difficulties assigning user groups from the command line.
 So, I looked for some tools to handle user and group management.
 The only tool I could find in the user management category was usermode.
 It helps you change your password, default shell, etc. Looks like it was initially created for Fedora, but it works on other Linux distributions too.
 I did eventually run across a Python script that uses GTK+ 2 mentioned at an Arch Linux forum.
 It's called luser.py.
 It provides a nice graphical interface for adding and removing users from groups.
+I intend to keep looking for lightweight solutions and would prefer to find something that doesn't require an interpreter just to run.

 I didn't find much in the way of low resource tools for the printer.
 Distributions like AntiX and Crunchbang make use of system-config-printer a Python script using GTK+ 2 to configure CUPS for printing.
 Calling system-config-printer-applet --no-tray-icon shows the printer queue.
 Calling system-config-printer-applet --my-default-printer shows the default printer settings.
 It's a little more resource intensive than what I wanted and needs a few Gnome dependencies.
 Another Python and GTK+ 2 program is foomatic-gui which also has several Gnome dependencies.
 There's xpp, the X Printing Panel, which controls printing options for CUPS.
 It uses FLTK.
 Another solution for controlling printing options to CUPS is GtkLP which uses GTK+ 2.
 It includes a nice printing queue feature.
 Also, if you're running CUPS, you can access CUPS related information by bringing up http://localhost:631/admin in a browser.
 Most of these work on BSD as well as Linux systems.